At The GRiT, we promise adventure, smiles, pain, hugs, dirt, refreshments and an awesome community for you to connect with.

 Sanctioning: Our event is not USA Cycling sanctioned.
 No license necessary!

-Doping: We don’t check but you are an idiot if you are doping or using some illegal substance to help you go faster.
+Doping: We don’t check but you are not welcome to an Off Camber event if you are doping or using some illegal substance to help you go faster.
 The GRiT is for fun and healthy exercise.
 We’ll ban you from all Off Camber Productions races if you are caught doping at any other event.

 Pre-riding: We encourage you to pre-ride the course!

 Numbers & Chips: We aren’t talking Doritos, we are talking about timing chips.
 Attach the chip to your helmet.
 You can pick up your timing chip at packet pickup.
-You can use the same chip (either yellow rubber chip or snorkel type tube) that you use at MFG Cyclocross and/or other Seattle area bike races.
+We will be assigning chips in advance and handing these out in your packet.
+Please remove any existing chips/tubes from your helmet.
+And do not bring your own chip/tube if you have one.
+We’ll be collecting the chips used for the ride after you cross the finish line.
 We’ll provide rubber bands and zip ties.
 Number plates should be attached to the front of your handlebars.

 Timing: The GRiT is a mass start event, meaning that the timing starts when the starter sends your wave off.
 When you cross the finish line, your time is recorded.